mjavason/USSD-Wikipedia-API/README.md

 ## Sample Scenario

 **User Scenario**:
-Imagine a user wants to learn about "Space Exploration."
-They will use their mobile phone to access information about this topic using USSD.
+Imagine a user wants to learn about "Pepsi" They will use their mobile phone to access information about this topic using USSD.

 **USSD Code Flow**: